OASIS - Heart for Wellbeing Project

 Chairman and Project manager.

-Jon is the treasurer and accounts manager for this new project.
+Caroline is the treasurer and accounts manager for this project.

 Jean Joseph (Volunteer And Charity Trustee)